 - Create a new document in Adobe Illustrator (or your preferred software).
 We selected the A4 format for our design.

 - Next draw a horizontal cutting line (blue in colour) in the centre of the document.
 You can fold the card together later.

 - Arrange your graphic elements in the centre.
 Make sure that you assign red cutting lines to the contours and black fillings for engravings.

-Make sure you create the document in the RGB color space.
+Make sure you create the document in the RGB colour space.

-Switch the aid "Smart Guides" (Shortcut CTRL + U) on.
-This will cause your cursor to snap in at an anchor point of two crossing lines, which is especially helpful when you are using the “Scissors” tool.
+Turn the "Smart Guides" (Shortcut CTRL + U) on.
+This will make your cursor snap at an anchor point of two crossing lines, which is helpful when you are using the “Scissors” tool.

 This step is the most important: The webs.

 Draw a rectangle from the supporting foot of your graphic up to the centre line.
 This height from the supporting foot to the centre line is important as it defines how far the graphic elements are pushed forward from the card.
 You can any length for the rectangles.
 In the case of the fir tree graphic, the width should be small, as the web is placed at the top of the tree, however it must have a minimum width of 2.5mm, so that the web does not bend.

 As our design includes three trees, each with different distances, we need to create a separate web with the associated height for each tree.
 The webs are shown in the screen shot with a red filling so you can easily spot them.